Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 What is Loaf Cake?

-For this particular recipe, the cake has soft and fine crumbs, which we really enjoyed.
-The additional yolk seems to add a little richness to the cake in terms of texture – imagine velvety soft crumbs – without being overly heavy!
+You’ll find rich, soft and fine crumbs in this cranberries apricot loaf cake.
+The additional yolk also add a little richness to the cake in terms of texture – imagine velvety, soft crumbs that almost melt in your mouth – without being overly heavy!

 Is This Cranberries Apricot Loaf Cake Sweet?